g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 Whenever you install a browser add-on, you're allowing unknown code to execute on your machine, behind NoScript.
 Processes are "sandboxed" in modern browsers - that is, browser malware is unlikely to break into your main OS account - but this is still a risk.

+This is not hypothetical: for example, part of the Python central package repository <a href="{{pypi}}">was subverted in 2017</a>.
+And it can take months for someone to notice this.

 However, you can be very confident in EFF products - HTTPS Everywhere, Privacy Badger - and relatively confident in popular open-source add-ons like <a href="{{openNo}}">NoScript</a>, <a href="{{autodel}}">Cookie-Autodelete</a>, <a href="{{ublock}}">uBlock</a>, and <a href="{{ruaCode}}">RandomUserAgent</a>, especially if you built from source.

+Still, avoid others.

 <br>